nayoung9/PAPipe/README.md

 **Running PAPipe inside the Docker container**

-Analysis results will be generated in the output directory specified in the "main_param.txt" file.

 ```bash
 # Run in the docker container
 cd /RUN_DOCKER/
 python3 /PAPipe/bin/main.py  -P ./main_param.txt  -I ./main_input.txt -A ./main_sample.txt &> ./log
 ```

+Analysis results will be generated in the output directory specified in the "main_param.txt" file.

+Check out more details about the analysis results here.

 **Generating HTML pages for browsing analysis results**

 You can check all analysis results in the output directory specified in the "main_param.txt" file.

 However, PAPipe also supports the generation of HTML pages for easily browsing the analysis results.

 ```bash